AVCD: Mitigating Hallucinations in Audio-Visual Large Language Models through Contrastive Decoding: Experiments

-We observe that accuracy remains stable when the entropy threshold $\tau$ is set between 0.2 and 0.6, but gradually declines as $\tau$ increases to 0.8 and 1.0.
-At $\tau = 1.0$, most additional decoding steps are skipped, resulting in faster inference and accuracy comparable to that of base decoding.
+We observe that accuracy remains stable when the entropy threshold $\tau$ is below 0.6, but gradually declines as $\tau$ increases to 0.8 and 1.0.
+At $\tau = 1.0$, most additional decoding steps are skipped, resulting in faster inference and accuracy comparable to that of base decoding without FlashAttention.
 In contrast, setting $\tau = 0.8$ yields faster inference than VCD (2.25 vs. 2.5) while still improving accuracy over both the base method (78.05\% → 80.98\%) and VCD.
 These results show that our EAD strategy successfully balances speed and performance.
 They also demonstrate that AVCD enables efficient inference, despite requiring multiple full forward passes.

 \newpara{Evaluation of dominant modality recognition.} To evaluate the effectiveness of our adaptive dominant modality recognition, we compare our method against a fixed strategy that assumes a single modality is always dominant.
 We use VideoLLaMA2 for the experiments and evaluate on AVHBench for audio-video-text inputs and MSVD-QA for video-text inputs.
-As shown in~\Tref{tab:dominance}, when using audio-visual inputs, setting language as the dominant modality achieves performance on par with the adaptive strategy.
-However, fixing audio or vision as dominant leads to a noticeable drop in accuracy.
+As shown in~\Tref{tab:dominance}, treating language as the dominant modality matches the adaptive strategy, whereas fixing audio or vision leads to a clear drop in accuracy.
 This suggests that when all three modalities are present, the model identifies language as the dominant modality.
 This observation is supported by our analysis of the final-layer attention distribution (see~\Fref{fig:app:distribution} in our Supp.~\ref{app;further}), where 70\% of the attention is directed toward language modality.

 In contrast, for video-text input pairs, the attention is more evenly split between video and text (44\% vs. 56\%), indicating that no single modality clearly dominates.
 In such cases, adaptively selecting the dominant modality leads to better performance than relying on a fixed choice, such as always prioritizing video or language.
 These results demonstrate that, when diverse modality pairs are provided, determining the dominant modality based on attention distribution offers a flexible and effective alternative to fixed strategies, maintaining or even improving model performance.